Volunteer Dashboard: Responsive Web 2025

 The Research

-Competitor Analysis: I compared three online event planning and volunteer management tools, including Sign-Up Genius, Rosterfy, and Ministry Scheduler Pro, which the church currently uses.
+Competitor Analysis: I compared three online tools, including Ministry Scheduler Pro, which the church currently uses.
 This provided me with a comprehensive list of features in which to cherry-pick for my dashboard in order to best suit the needs and expectations of my users.

 User Interviews: I conducted a total of five remote and in-person interviews with both church organizers and volunteers.
 Users ranged in age from early 40’s to mid-70’s, and included three women and two men.